Nike Skateboarding: History

 A promotional campaign, identified by the hashtag "#thelegendgrows", was launched by Nike to coincide with release of Koston's second signature shoe model the "Eric Koston 2" in March 2013.
 An advertisement that included other Nike athletes, such as Tiger Woods, and Koston's Nike SB teammates was filmed and a behind-the-scenes video was also published on the brand's YouTube channel.
 Koston used the Eric Koston 2 design as a basis for a limited edition golf shoe, named the "Koston 2 IT", and a corresponding launch was held in London, UK at the 1948 Stadium store in Shoreditch.

 The trailer for the video SB Chronicles Vol. 2 was published on the Internet in mid-June 2013.
 The second volume of the two-part series features Oliveira, Daryl Angel, Donovon Piscopo, Theotis Beasley, Justin Brock, Shane O'Neill, and Ishod Wair.
 Also in mid-June, Nike SB announced that Fucking Awesome Skateboards' Kevin Bradley and Skate Mental skateboards' Trevor Colden were the latest amateur additions to the team.
 In August 2013, Nike SB collaborated with Almost and TransWorld Skate Boarding magazine on a feature for amateur rider Youness Amrani.
 Entitled "Marrakesh Express", the project combined a print article with a video part that was launched on the TransWorld website on August 9, 2013.
 Videographer Chris Thiesson accompanied Amrani as he skated and traveled between "Casablanca and Marrakesh by way of Rabat, Kenitra, and Agadir" in Morocco.
 Amrani was born in Morocco, but grew up in Belgium.

 In early 2014.
 Amrani was promoted to professional status with his skateboarding deck company Almost, and attained professional status on the Nike SB team afterwards.

 In the late 2010s and early 2020s, the Nike SB dunk has had a booming resurgence.
 Nike SB has had many collaborations over the years on SB Dunk shoes.
-Some notable 2020 collaborations include StrangeLove, Travis Scott, Ben & Jerrys, Concepts, and Atlas.
+Some notable 2020 collaborations include StrangeLove, Travis Scott, Ben & Jerry's, Concepts, and Atlas.
 These collaborations led to the resurgence of the SB Dunk, in both the skateboarding and streetwear community.

+Once the proper skateboarding division of Nike was created, it did not take too long for the fusion of Jordan Brand skateboarding to take place.
+Iterations of the Air Jordan like the “Phat” in the late 2000s beefed up the model and became popular with skaters, though an official Nike SB x Jordan release would not occur until 2014.